 - vii.
 Penalties: 20 seconds per overboost as in vi. or lambda exceeded for more than 1 second.
-The C.O.C. may increase the penalty for repeated offences. - viii.
+The Clerk of the Course may increase the penalty for repeated offences. - viii.
 The balance of performance may be adjusted by the Technical Delegates if required.
 Other competitors wishing to compete with turbo engines in the FIA class will have to construct a power curve on a specified dyno.